 To come up with a targeted list of potential cardholders, issuers will typically set their own qualification criteria – such as a minimum credit score or income – and ask credit bureaus for a list of borrowers who meet those requirements.
 Alternatively, they may provide a list of potential customers to the bureaus and have them identify those who meet the qualification criteria.

 “The issuer will reach out to the bureau of their choice … and say that we want to make sure that we’re extending credit to folks who are ‘760-plus’ for this particular product,” says Shahani, using an excellent credit requirement as an example.
 “And then they’ll say that within the ‘760-plus,’ there might be additional criteria that we want to overlay.”

 Prescreened offers aren’t limited to cardholders with good credit, however.

 “Every credit card vendor maintains its own criteria for various card offerings,” says Lee Kendrick of CreditUturn.
 “So, while a credit card vendor might require you to at a minimum be a homeowner with a 740 credit score and $60,000 annual income for one of its top tier credit card offers, the same vendor may also have a card that’s available to renters with a 580 credit score and an $18,000 minimum annual gross income.”

 Along with information found in your credit reports, issuers may use public information like age range, location, educational and professional background, ownership of other assets, group memberships and business relationships to select candidates for prescreened credit card offers.

-“If you belong to AARP, chances are you are going to get a Chase AARP Visa offer,” says Shahani.
-“If you own a Harley-Davidson motorcycle, chances are you are going to get a U.S. Bank Harley-Davidson offer.”
+“If you belong to AARP, chances are you are going to get a Chase AARP Visa* offer,” says Shahani.
+“If you own a Harley-Davidson motorcycle, chances are you are going to get a Harley-Davidson® Visa® Secured Card* offer.”